13 Animals With Big Heads

 by Ryan Vaarsi is licensed under CC BY 2.0

 The largest living primate in the world is the gorilla.
-In the world, there are two different species of gorillas: the Eastern Gorilla and the Western Gorilla.
+There are two different species of gorillas: the Eastern Gorilla and the Western Gorilla.

 These animals with big heads are herbivores, implying that plants comprise most of their diet.

-Gorillas interact through various vocalizations and body language in familial groups called troupes, which are led by a dominant male gorilla with extensive life experience known as a silverback.
+Gorillas interact through various vocalizations and body language in familial groups called troupes, led by a dominant male gorilla with extensive life experience known as a silverback.

 12. Angler Fish